ADVERTISING

 International study shows ways for privacy-conscious AI models in the diagnosis and treatment of mental illnesses

-Researchers at TU Darmstadt and the Indian Institute of Technology (IIT) Delhi have published a groundbreaking study on data security in artificial intelligence in the field of mental health .
-Led by computer science professor Iryna Gurevych at the Ubiquitous Knowledge Processing (UKP) Lab a roadmap for AI systems in the journal Nature Computational Science .
+Researchers from TU Darmstadt and the Indian Institute of Technology (IIT) Delhi have published a groundbreaking study on data security in artificial intelligence for mental health .
+Led by computer science professor Iryna Gurevych at the Ubiquitous Knowledge Processing (UKP) Lab, the study, published in the journal Nature Computational Science, a roadmap for AI systems that can support the diagnosis and treatment of mental illnesses – without disclosing sensitive patient data.

 AI to support diagnosis and therapy

 Mental illnesses are among the most common causes of health problems worldwide.
-Often, there is a lack of skilled professionals to ensure early treatment.
-AI systems could therapists by subtle signals in speech, facial expressions, or word choice —an important step toward early detection and improved care.
+Often, there is a lack of qualified professionals to ensure early treatment.
+AI systems could therapists by subtle signals in speech, facial expressions, or word choice – an important step towards early detection and improved care.

-However, the confidentiality of patient data remains the greatest challenge: voice and video data from therapy sessions are highly sensitive and can allow conclusions to be drawn about the identity of those affected.
+However, the confidentiality of patient data remains the biggest challenge: voice and video data from therapy sessions are highly sensitive and can reveal the identity of those affected.

 Data protection-oriented development approaches

-The research team demonstrates how AI systems designed with privacy in mind .
-This includes combining various methods:
+The research team demonstrates how AI systems designed with data protection in mind .
+This includes combining different methods:

 - Removal of personal information